Bai756/monkey_type_bot/README.md

 ## Usage

-Press esc to end the program and press space to start typing.
+Run sudo python main.py to start running.
+In the monkeytype browser, press space to start for that specific mode.
+The program is continuously active, so you can press space again to start it.
+To exit the program, press esc.